duplxey/postgres-post/README.md

 $ npm install parse
 ```

-To use Parse in our views, we first have to initialize it.
+To use Parse in our React views, we first have to initialize it.
 But before doing that, we'll create a React context, which will allow us to pass the Parse instance to all our views.

 Create a *context* folder in the *src/app* folder, and a *parseContext.js* file in it: